 We’re talking horse racing on this Archiver, something not associated much with Kansas.
-But for an amazing two minutes and four seconds in 1938, a horse from Johnson County was the top three-year-old in the land.
-Owned by a man who was better known for suits than stallions, and who had an odd connection to Kansas City political boss Tom Pendergast.
+But, for an amazing two minutes and four seconds in 1938, a horse from Johnson County was the top three-year-old in the land.
+It was owned by a man who was better known for suits than stallions, and who had an odd connection to Kansas City political boss Tom Pendergast.

 The horse was named Lawrin.
 He was trained at the 200 acre Woolford farm which is now part of Prairie Village, right around 83rd and Mission Road.
 Lawrin came from a pretty good line.
 His grandsire was Sir Gallahad, a French Thoroughbred horse and one of the most important sires in American racing.
 Woolford Farm was named after Herbert Woolf, the president of Woolf Brothers, one of the most important clothing stores in Kansas City history.

-Lawrin was the only Kansas bred horse to ever win the Kentucky Derby, and he gave a big boost to the careers of the man who trained him, Ben Jones, and the jockey who rode him, Eddie Arcaro, in the 64th running of the Derby in 1938.
+Lawrin was the only Kansas bred horse to ever win the Kentucky Derby, and he gave a big boost to the careers of the man who trained him, Ben Jones, and the jockey who rode him, Eddie Arcaro.

 Lawrin's victory is a standout moment for a state not particularly known for its history with horses, but Archiver historian Virgil Dean says there’s more horse history in Kansas than one might think.